Aymeric31/tweecordApp/README.md

 Before you begin, make sure you have the following installed:

-`Node.js: You can download it from nodejs.org.`
+- `Node.js: You can download it from nodejs.org.`

+- `Discord Webhook: You can create one from your discord server`

 ### Creating Developer Applications

 Before you can use this tool to post tweets, you need to create developer applications on Twitter and Twitch.
 Follow these steps:

-Twitter Developer Application
+**Twitter Developer Application:**

   - Go to the Twitter Developer Portal.